What You Need To Know:

 ✅ The recent report saw an increase in civilian casualties, compared to a year ago, particularly during the spike of hostilities around the triangle of Avdiivka, Yasynuvata, and the Donetsk airport;

-✅ “We have also seen that there has been openness and willingness to address some very specific violations, and I think that was is also important is that there is legislation being put in place,” – Fiona Fraser;
+✅ “We have also seen that there has been openness and willingness to address some very specific violations, and I think that was is also important is that there is legislation being put in place,” – Fiona Frazer;

 The UN Human Rights Monitoring Mission has been in Ukraine for over three years, reporting on the situation in the conflict-affected areas on both sides of the contact line.
 Its latest quarterly report covers the period between 16th November 2016 – 15th February 2017.
-The Head of the UN Monitoring Mission Fiona Fraser says they work directly with victims and witnesses of violations of international human rights law and international humanitarian law: “We verify this information, document it, advocate with relevant authorities, refer cases to humanitarian organizations, undertake interventions and then issue these public reports.”
+The Head of the UN Monitoring Mission Fiona Frazer says they work directly with victims and witnesses of violations of international human rights law and international humanitarian law: “We verify this information, document it, advocate with relevant authorities, refer cases to humanitarian organizations, undertake interventions and then issue these public reports.”

 The recent report saw an increase in civilian casualties, compared to a year ago, particularly during the spike of hostilities around the triangle of Avdiivka, Yasynuvata, and the Donetsk airport.
-Fraser points out that apart from resulting deaths and injuries, the conflict in the last three months “particularly had an impact on critical civilian infrastructure – that is the continuous impact that it has, for example, on hospitals, schools, but also on various, water pipes, and also on electricity power lines.”
+Frazer points out that apart from resulting deaths and injuries, the conflict in the last three months “particularly had an impact on critical civilian infrastructure – that is the continuous impact that it has, for example, on hospitals, schools, but also on various, water pipes, and also on electricity power lines.”

-While the conflict has led to some systemic human rights abuses becoming more acute, Fraser does acknowledge Ukraine’s effort to meet its human rights obligation: “We have also seen that there has been openness and willingness to address some very specific violations, and I think that was is also important is that there is legislation being put in place.”
+While the conflict has led to some systemic human rights abuses becoming more acute, Frazer does acknowledge Ukraine’s effort to meet its human rights obligation: “We have also seen that there has been openness and willingness to address some very specific violations, and I think that was is also important is that there is legislation being put in place.”

 We know that you are preparing the report for November-February, this three-month period, on the human rights situation in Ukraine, including the so-called occupied territories of the Donetsk and the Luhansk regions.
 You mentioned in your report that you have undertaken actions to improve human rights.
 What exactly have you done?